 CIS-16 INTRODUCTION TO COMPUTER INFORMATION SYSTEMS

-TEXTS: LaBerta, Computers are Your Future Complete, 12th ed.; Grauer & Barber, Office 2010; MyITLab.
-(These 3 items are available as a shrink-wrapped set in the bookstore.)
+TEXTS: Evans, Technology in Action Complete, 13th ed.; Grauer & Barber, Office 2016; MyITLab, and Excerpt.
+(These 4 items are available as a shrink-wrapped set in the bookstore.)

 OTHER MATERIALS: A USB drive with at least 1GB should be purchased for storing data files.
 Keep all files created even after lab work has been turned in.
-The files needed for the lab can be downloaded from the library computers or the Grauer website.
 If using your own computer it will need an internet connection.

 COMPUTER LAB: Each class has an additional 3 hours for online labwork.
 The labwork can be completed with correctly configured computers.
 The required labwork can be accomplished on a Windows PC or compatible with an internet connection or on the college computers.
 The lab, with instructor support is available by prior arrangement only.
-Please note that the Open Access Library upper floor computers are available at other times to complete work but there is only instructor support by prior arrangement.
+Please note that the Open Access Library computers are available at other times to complete work but there is only instructor support by prior arrangement.
 Labwork is to be completed and turned in to your instructor by completion from the internet exercises.
 The website for the list of exercises due is located at www.myitlab.com.
 Note that the lab projects are due at noon and the final must be completed by noon on the days specified in the preceding schedule.
-To login to the website you will need a working e-mail address, course id number (given by the instructor), college zip code (93021), and access code which is part of your book package.
+To login to the website you will need a working e-mail address, course id number (found on D2L), college zip code (93021), and access code which is part of your book package.
 There is additional information on the labwork by going to the online course material.

-GRADING: Five Packages of Lab Problems involving Word Processing, Spreadsheets, Presentation Graphics, Microcomputer Database Management, and the Programming Language Visual BASIC.
-Each is worth 55 points and a lab final worth 25 points for a total of 300 points (15 point penalty, per week, per package if late; the fifth package will not be accepted after its due date).
-With the exception of the VB lab, these labs are done through MyITLab and will be graded from the website.
+GRADING: Five Packages of Lab Problems involving Windows and common features, Word Processing, Spreadsheets, Presentation Graphics, and Microcomputer Database Management The first lab, Windows is worth 35 points.
+Labs 2-5 are worth 60 points and a lab final worth 25 points for a total of 300 points (15 point penalty, per week, per package if late; the fifth package will not be accepted after its due date).
+These labs are done through MyITLab and will be graded from the website.
 Students should complete one chapter per week.
 The database lab cannot be accepted after the due date - no late submissions accepted.

-One Written Paper, approximately 2000 words, double-spaced, PLUS a bibliography with at least four current (within the last five years) sources (books, papers, articles, or internet sites).
+One team Written Paper, approximately content 2500 words, double-spaced, PLUS a bibliography with at least five current (within the last three years) internet sources.
 You are required to submit the typed topic a week before Exam #3 for approval.
-The draft bibliography is due on turnitin one week before the research paper is due.
-The completed report is due the week of Exam #4.
+The draft bibliography is due on turnitin the week of Exam #4.
+The completed report is due the day of the class final.
 The report will be handed into instructor as well as submitted to turnitin.com.
 The topic must be approved and produced using a word processor using spell Check.
 The report topic should relate to current computer issues, in an area which personally interests you--such as sports, medicine, engineering, etc. No history papers.
-Value 100 points, but reports missing the bibliography (works sited) will not be accepted.
+Value 100 points, but reports missing footnotes and/or bibliography (works sited) will not be accepted.
 Each student on the team must submit to turnitin.com a team performance assessment one hour before the class final.

 Four exams at 75 points each, 300 points total.
 Makeups will be allowed ONLY until the next exam or 14 days after it is given whichever comes first; ONLY one exam may be delayed and made up with your instructor at an arranged time.
 Any student receiving less than 56 points on an exam must see their instructor during office time.

 Final exam at 200 points and will be administered on the date and time scheduled by the college.

 Participation 50 points maximum.
 Considered only after student reaches 700 points on all other work and completing the lab final.
 According to the college policy, if you miss more than two weeks of classes, you may be dropped from the course administratively.
 If you want to drop the course, take steps to do so on your own; the instructor is not responsible for dropping you.

 FINAL GRADE: Total of 900 or over = A; 800-899 = B; 700-799 = C; 600-699 = D

-Copying or Cheating: Please note any papers or labwork that look alike by the instructor will both be given the grade of zero.
+Copying or Cheating: Please note any exams, papers, research or labwork that look alike by the instructor will both be given the grade of zero.